department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 - disability rating: defined as a rating that measures how bad or severe a disability is.
 In certain instances, we may use: "a rating that measures how bad your disability is and helps us decide your level of benefits."
 - disease: use "illness," unless it is part of a proper name of a specific disease.
 - dividend: defined as cash payments made to policyholders when the company makes a profit; OR when life insurance companies make money, they sometimes make cash payments (called dividends) to people who have policies with them.
+- Don't Ask, Don't Tell policy: use initial caps and no quotation marks.
+Don't cap "policy."

 ### E